Director: Dr. Tabitha Hart

 If you do not complete your contracted number of hours, you will not pass the units and you won't receive academic credit for your internship.

-In addition to completing your hours, you must also complete and submit the CSIP assignments in a timely manner.
-Logbooks are due weekly.
-Other assignments are due once you complete your hours.
+In addition to completing your hours, you must also complete and submit the CSIP assignments in a timely manner, according to the stated deadlines.

 I completed my internship.
 Is there anything else I need to do?